 Former Mississippi Governor Calls Sen. Portman’s Marriage Evolution a ‘Lesson’ for Other Officials

-March 22, 2013 by Eric Cameron, Digital Media Coordinator
+March 22, 2013 by Eric Cameron, Digital Media Specialist

 In a new op-ed, Former Mississippi Governor Ronnie Musgrove commends Republican Senator Rob Portman for stepping out in support of marriage equality and calls on other elected leaders to consider the profound, personal impact the denial of equal rights has on real American families.

 Musgrove writes about his deep personal regret for signing a bill that denied LGBT Mississippians the right to adopt during his time as Governor:

 I believed at the time this was a principled position based on my faith.
 But I no longer believe it was right.